List of fictional shared universes in film and television

-Fictional shared universes in film and television.
+This is a list of fictional shared universes in film and television.

 Film

 This is a list of shared universes in film.
 There are different definitions of shared universe.
 It is a requirement that two or more previously unconnected characters come together into one film.

 Common origin

 Some definitions of a shared universe allow a single original work if later works can be split into loosely connected groups with different characters, sometimes sharing an overall continuity.

 Television

 This is a partial list of fictional universes created for television.

 Shared media

 This is a partial list of fictional universes created for both television and cinema.

-This is a list of shared universes in media covering Films, Television Series, etc. There are different definitions of shared universe.
-It is a requirement that a character from one media appears in another, to connect the universe (unless stated by developers).